ajay668/REST_FULL_API_RaspberryPI/README.md

-Ultra sonic sensor is used to measure the distance.
-Sensor data is made available in the website.
-Flask API is used to create RESTFULL API.
+The ultrasonic sensor is used to measure the distance.
+Sensor data is made available on the website.
+Flask API is used to create RESTFUL API.
 The sensor output is made available on the GET request.
-Actual project deals with 4mA to 20mA censor current output which is to be converted to digital form using ADC.
-This is small prototype done using Ultra Sonic sensor.
+The actual project deals with 4mA to 20mA sensor current output which is to be converted to digital form using ADC.
+This is a small prototype done using an UltraSonic sensor.